 Men and women who learn they need a root canal often become anxious over the procedure in anticipation.
-A root canal doesn’t have to be a stressful, uncomfortable experience when you visit the skilled dental team at Leander Family Dental Care.
-The professional dental team at Leander Family Dental Care in Leander, Texas is well-trained to perform root canals and does so on a routine basis.
+A root canal doesn’t have to be a stressful, uncomfortable experience when you visit the skilled dental team at 183 Family Dentistry.
+The professional dental team at 183 Family Dentistry in Leander, Texas is well-trained to perform root canals and does so on a routine basis.
 If you’re concerned about having a root canal, call the office or schedule an appointment online.

 A root canal is a dental treatment that saves and repairs an infected tooth.
-If your tooth becomes critically infected from the inside, one of the accomplished dentists at Leander Family Dental Care takes out the bacteria and any dead or dying tissue.
+If your tooth becomes critically infected from the inside, one of the accomplished dentists at183 Family Dentistry takes out the bacteria and any dead or dying tissue.
 This way, they can save your tooth and help ease your pain.

 Roots and tissue inside your teeth can become infected with bacteria as a result of an injury to the tooth or from a cavity that is left untreated.
 If you don’t get to a dentist in time, the infected tissue can reach the pulp or root of your tooth.
 Be sure to inquire about treatment, because if the infection gets any further, this can induce a host of other problems.